oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 1. Uncomment the `TransactionEventsUtility.java` class, located in the `/com/oracle/tmm/stockbroker/utils/` package of the `StockBroker` application.
 The `TransactionEventsUtility.java` class registers the events and you can use the `BuyStockEventListenerResource.java` and `SellStockEventListenerResource.java` classes to listen to the transaction events.

-4. Update the `UserStockTransactionServiceImpl.java` class, located in the `/com/oracle/tmm/stockbroker/service/impl` package of the `StockBroker` application.
+2. Update the `UserStockTransactionServiceImpl.java` class, located in the `/com/oracle/tmm/stockbroker/service/impl` package of the `StockBroker` application.
 Add the following lines of code to register the transaction events within the transaction boundary.
 Note that you must register the transaction event after the transaction begins.

     1. Add the following lines of code to import the required packages.

         ```java
         <copy>
-        import jakarta.transaction.*;
         import com.oracle.tmm.stockbroker.utils.TransactionEventsUtility;
         </copy>
         ```